Kim Junsu: 2012–2017: Domestic's solo debut and continuing musical career

 On February 25, 2013, Kim (as JYJ) was invited to perform at South Korea's current president Park Geun-hye's inauguration ceremony held at the National Assembly Building's Center Plaza, in front of more than 70,000 people.
 Two months later, Kim took the stage for JYJ's three days concert, "The Return of JYJ", held at the Tokyo Dome.
 The sold-out concert marks the first time JYJ had been able to perform in Japan after the contract with their former Japanese management agency Avex ended in 2010.

 Incredible, Kim's second Korean studio album, was released in July 2013.
 Its lead track, "Incredible", was made by Bruce 'Automatic' Vanderveer, who he collaborated with on his first English single.
-Prior to the album release, Kim unveiled a digital single which will serve as pre-release track, called "11AM".
+Prior to the album release, the pre-release single "11AM" was released.
 On the 15th, he held a solo showcase at UNIQLO AX Hall in Seoul to commemorate the official release of Incredible.
 His second headlining concert tour began the following week with its first stop in Bangkok, Thailand.

 Junsu later held a solo tour in Japan, called the "2014 XIA The Best Ballad Spring Tour Concert in Japan," starting in Tokyo on May 13–15 and then heading to Osaka on May 22–24.
 The poster for the concert was released early April.

-2015–2017: Solo albums and musicals

-On March, 3rd 2015 Kim's third studio album Flower was released.
+On March 3, 2015, Kim's third studio album Flower was released.
 The album debuted at number 1 on the Gaon and Oricon charts.
 The title song Flower features Tablo from Epik High, with Dok2 and Naul (Brown Eyed Soul) also featuring on the album.
 On the same day of the album release Kim launched 2015 Xia Third Asia Tour Concert – Flower with the first stop being Osaka.

 In April 2015 Kim was confirmed to act in the Korean version of the musical Death Note.
 Kim played the role of L.

-Kim announced that he would be returning with a mini album and released the title song Yesterday on October 19, 2015.
+Kim announced that he would be returning with an extended play and released the title song Yesterday on October 19, 2015.
 Rapper Giriboy features on track "Oeo" while Cheetah is a feature on "Midnight Show".

 Kim featured on rapper Psy's seventh album Psyder, with the song "Dream".

-Kim placed 1st place in the ballot of the Domestic Popularity Award carried out by the ‘25th High1 Seoul Music Awards’ from November 27, 2015, to January 12, 2016.
+Kim placed 1st place in the ballot of the Domestic Popularity Award carried out by the '25th High1 Seoul Music Awards' from November 27, 2015, to January 12, 2016.
 XIA won a total of 46.7% of votes in the ballot for the Popularity Award domestically chosen 100% by voting results beforehand, and recorded 1st place.

-In May 2016, his fourth solo album, Xignature was released, featuring The Quiett, Automatic, Crucial Star and Paloalto.
+In May 2016, his fourth studio album, Xignature was released, featuring The Quiett, Automatic, Crucial Star and Paloalto.
 Later he played the lead role in two musicals, Dracula and Dorian Gray.

 At the beginning of 2017, Kim again took up the role of L in the Death Note musical, before he enlisted in the army as a conscripted policeman.